 Please note that Student Finance England (SFE) need to be notified by yourself and the institution that you are currently studying at if you are making any changes to studies, this includes change of course, institution or modes of study – and again our Higher Education (HE) admissions staff will be able to signpost you to Student Finance England (SFE) and support you in these changes.

-If you are on a Oxford Brookes course but studying at Stratford-upon-Avon College and want to change your programme then Oxford Brookes regulations will apply.
+If you are on a Oxford Brookes course but studying at Solihull College & University and want to change your programme then Oxford Brookes regulations will apply.

 Higher Education involves specific terminology that may be new to some prospective students.
 Please review the following document: